JulianKnodt/gfx-final-project/writeup.md

 adding a bunch of tunable parameters there.
 We manually import OBJ files and compute the average normal for every vertex so we can get a smooth mesh and don't need to rely on normal maps or the creator correctly specifying vertex normals.
 We also added naive camera movement using the arrow keys, q, and e.
-We also have a small static file server which has the OBJ files.
-We currently do not use any of the MTL files as some models did not come with them and loading textures is bothersome.
+We also have a small static file server which serves the OBJ files.
+We currently do not use any of the MTL files as some models did not come with them and loading textures can be cumbersome.

-In the GLSL we perform computation of vertices in world space to clip space ([-1, 1] in all three dimensions), and also perform multiple calculations in camera space.
-We also maintain a JS class that keeps track of GLSL variables and vertices.
+On the GLSL side we perform computation of vertices in world space to clip space ([-1, 1] in all three dimensions), and also perform multiple calculations in camera space.
+On the JS side, we maintain a class that keeps track of GLSL variables and vertices.

 ---

-For the ink, see [previous sections](####What-approach-did-we-try?).
+For ink rendering techniques, refer to our [approach](####What-approach-did-we-try?) from above.

 ---

-There is also procedural generation of bamboo.
+Another major feature we impemented was procedural generation of bamboo.
 Some inspiration was drawn from an undergrad thesis on rendering ink variations of bamboo.
-We used this as inspiration for procedural generation of bamboo.
+We used this as inspiration for procedural generation.
 We also chose bamboo because it's essentially a really tall cylinder so it's easy to create.

-You can consider bamboo as a series of segments connected by joints.
+To get into the implementation aspect of it, you can consider bamboo as a series of segments connected by joints.
 Each joint bulges out a bit, and curves outwards from the stalk, and they are somewhat evenly spaced up the entire stalk of the bamboo.
 They also tend to have a lean due to their tall nature.

 Thus, we make a bamboo segment by segment, starting from the base and picking some lean